nukopian/DBIx-Squirrel/README.md

 ### Placeholders

-A nice quality-of-life improvement offered by `DBIx::Squirrel`'s own implementation of the `prepare_cached` and `prepare` methods is the built-in support for different placeholder styles:
+A nice quality-of-life improvement offered by `DBIx::Squirrel`'s own implementation of the `prepare_cached` and `prepare` methods is their built-in ability to cope with for a number of different placeholder
+styles:

 - named (`:name`);
 - positional (`:number`, `$number`, `?number`);
 - legacy (`?`)

-Regardless of your `DBD` driver, or your preferred style, statements will be normalised to the legacy placeholder (`?`) by the time they are executed.

-Use your preferred style, or the style that most helps your query to be reasoned by others.
+It does not matter what style your `DBD`-drive supports, `DBIx::Squirrel` will happily deal with all of the above styles.
+Just pick the one that you prefer to work with, or use the one that is most suitable to the task at hand.

+By the time your statement is passed to the `DBD`-driver for execution, both it and its bind-values will have been normalised to use the legacy style (`?`) supported by all drivers.

 #### Examples